-The lesson overview page displays a wide variety of settings and learner data for admins, managers, and creators.
+The lesson overview page displays various settings and learner data for admins, managers, and creators.

-The user has the ability to filter the page down on a group-by-group basis, access the gradebook, view user assignment data, see user ratings, update settings such as the retake score, add the content as optional learning, and so much more.
+You can filter lesson overviews on a group-by-group basis, access the gradebook, view user assignment data, see user ratings, update settings such as the retake score, add content as optional learning, and much more.

 Reminder: This view varies based on the user's people and content permissions.
-Admins have a view of all modules and data.
+Admins can see all modules and data.

 By default, the lesson overview page shows data for all assigned users.